 As interest rate changes do not impact all categories of assets and liabilities equally or simultaneously, the asset-liability committee primarily relies on balance sheet and income simulation analysis to determine the potential impact of changes in market interest rates on net interest income.
-In these standard simulation models, the balance sheet is projected over a one-year period and net interest income is calculated under current market rates, and then assuming permanent instantaneous shifts of +/-100, +/-200, +/-300 and +/-400 basis points.
+In these standard simulation models, the balance sheet is projected over a year-one time horizon and a year-two time horizon, and net interest income is calculated under current market rates and then assuming permanent instantaneous shifts of +/-100, +/-200, +/-300 and +/-400 basis points.
 Management measures such changes assuming immediate and sustained shifts in the federal funds rate and other market rate indices and the corresponding shifts in other non-market rate indices based on their historical changes relative to changes in the federal funds rate and other market indices.
 The model assumes assets and liabilities remain constant at the measurement date balances.
 The model uses repricing frequency on all variable-rate assets and liabilities.
 Prepayment speeds on loans have been adjusted to incorporate expected prepayment speeds in both a declining and rising rate environment.
-As of December 31, 2013 and 2012, due to the current low interest rate environment, a downward adjustment in federal fund rates was not possible.
+As of December 31, 2014 and 2013, due to the current low interest rate environment, a downward adjustment in federal fund rates was not meaningful.